 If you're coming to Sydney in March, we have the Mardi Gras, which is Australia's biggest gay and lesbian celebration and is so much crazy fun even for straight people!
 It really is an awesome spectacle!

 Also, opera Australia do their Handa Opera on the water in March, you can buy tickets through the Sydney Opera House, it's SPECTACULAR! with an amazing view of Sydney harbour while you watch!

 A train ride to Sydney Olympic Park allows you to see the site of the 2000 Olympic games, there are heaps of things to do there including watching an NRL game (like Union but better ;)

 Also, if you love wine, the Hunter Valley is pretty touristy, but also really great.
 You can book a day tour that can pick you up from the city and you can wine taste all day!
 I've done quite a few with my husband.
 It takes about 2 hours to get to the Hunter Valley from Sydney City.

 Try and do a ""bondi to bronte" walk, its beautiful, head to Blue Mountains and do a scenic tour, so majestic.

 Some AMAZING art galleries include

 - Casula Powerhouse Arts Centre (a 40 minute train ride from the City to Casula - but also a must)

 I've also been to Adelaide, Gold Coast, Brisbane, Melbourne and Perth.
 Let me know where you plan on heading and I can give you some tips!

-I could honestly talk about Sydney all day though! over 1 year ago
+I could honestly talk about Sydney all day though! about 2 years ago